UCSC-Treehouse/lib-prep-visualization/README.md

 }
 ```

-Each file in the compendia has it's own manifest entry with the following fields:
+Each file in the compendia has its own manifest entry with the following fields:
 - `last_download`: Timestamp of the last download attempt.
-- `md5checksum`: Not implemented yet.
+- `md5checksum`: Not yet implemented.
-- `file_size`: Not implemented yet.
+- `file_size`: Not yet implemented.
-- `status`: Status of the download attempt.
-Either "success", "failed", or "incomplete".
+- `status`: Status of the download attempt: one of "success", "failed", or "incomplete".
-- `software_version`: Version of the download script used for the download.
+- `software_version`: Version of the download script used.

 New files will be downloaded and added to the manifest.
 Existing files will be skipped under these conditions:
 - The compendia exists in the `download_manifest.json` file.
-- The `status` field the specific target file is "success".
+- The `status` field for the specific target file is "success".
 - The `software_version` field matches the current version of the download script.

-It is important to note that expression files and
-metadata files are treated separately.
-Downloading a new expression file will not automatically trigger a download of the corresponding metadata file.
+Expression files and metadata files are treated separately.
+Downloading a new expression file does not automatically trigger a download of the corresponding metadata file.

-Files are first downloaded into a temporary directory.
-Compendia files are often large and downloads can be interrupted.
-Downloading into a
-temporary directory helps prevent overwriting existing files with incomplete downloads.
+Files are first downloaded into a temporary directory because compendia files are often large and downloads can be interrupted.
+Downloading into a temporary directory helps prevent overwriting existing files with incomplete downloads.
 Once a file is fully downloaded, it is moved from the temporary directory to the final destination.

-Steps of the download are logged to `data/<version>/download.log`.
+Log entries for downloads are appended to `data/<version>/download.log`.